conda-forge/miniforge/README.md

 ## Testing

-After construction on Travis, the installer is tested against a range of distribution that match the installer architecture (`$ARCH`).
+After construction on the CI, the installer is tested against a range of distribution that match the installer architecture (`$ARCH`).
 For example when architecture is `aarch64`, the constructed installer is tested against:

 - Centos 7
 - Debian Buster (10)